 There are many things to consider when you are modifying your home.

 Here are some guidelines.

-Entries and Thresholds: These should be well lit and free of area rugs and obstacles.
-There should be at least one “Zero Step” threshold which allows a wheelchair to roll right into the home.
+Entries and Thresholds: These should be well-lit and free of area rugs and obstacles.
+There should be at least one “Zero Step” threshold that allows a wheelchair to roll right into the home.
 It should be easily accessible from the street.
 Lighting is critical; add a sensor light at exterior no-step entry focusing on the front-door lock.
-Install non-slip flooring in foyer and have a surface to place packages on when opening door.
+Install non-slip flooring in the foyer and have a surface to place packages on when opening the door.
 An entry door sidelight or high/low peep hole viewer; sidelight should provide both privacy and safety.